true-async/php-true-async-rfc/basic.md

 If the `disposeSafely` method is called, the child Scopes will also be released using the `disposeSafely` strategy.
 If the `dispose` method is used, the child Scopes will use the same method for cleanup.

-The `disposeAfterTimeout` method will delay the execution of `dispose` for the specified time.
+The `disposeAfterTimeout` method will delay the execution of `disposeSafely` for the specified time.

 #### Spawn with disposed scope